Brewing Supplies to Elevate Your Beer Quality

 In addition to Fermentis products, we also stock Lallemand’s range of brewing yeasts.
 For brewers interested in sour beer production, Lallemand offers the WildBrew™ series, including strains like Philly Sour™, and Helveticus Pitch™.

-Here at Charles Faram we offer a range of different Brewing Liquids from the hoppy and the dank notes of Abstrax to the strong hop aromas of Yakima Chief Hops® HyperBoost™.
+Here at Charles Faram we offer a range of different liquids and Hop Oils from the hoppy and dank notes of Abstrax to the strong hop aromas of Yakima Chief Hops® HyperBoost™.

 Abstrax Quantum Brite offers varietal-specific hop extracts with 100% utilisation and no yield loss, ideal for enhancing hop-forward beers.